decentral1se/haskellbook-berlin/index.markdown

    <https://easychair.org/conferences/?conf=hal2016>

-until Friday, July 1, 2016.
+until Friday, July 1, 2016, anywhere on earth.
 You will be notified by July 15, 2016.

 Local information
 -----------------